-Why do dogs stare?
-What does it mean if your dog is staring at nothing?
+When your dog stands and stares at nothing, it can be a little unnerving.
+So why do dogs stare?
 Oftentimes when our dog is staring at us, it’s because there is food in our hands.
-But, why do they sometimes seemingly stare off into space?
-As much as we wish they could tell us what’s going on, they aren’t able to.
-Our team here at Anasazi Animal Clinic in Gilbert has put together a list of reasons dogs might stare so you and your pet can be on the same page.
+But other times, they seem to stare off into space.
+As much as we wish our furry friends could tell us what’s going on, they simply aren’t able to.
+So today we’re getting into the minds of dogs.
+We put together a list of reasons why your dog might stare at you, their surroundings, or nothing, so you and your pet can be on the same page.

 1. Bonding